madprops/ezkl/README.md

 ![](https://i.imgur.com/IFp9xtB.jpg)

-Options appear when there are more than 1 path.

-Picking an option goes to that directory.

-Using d + number removes that path from the paths file.

-If the answer in the prompt is not a number or d + number, it will use the  text to search for matches again.

-I don't plan on adding flags/options, but instead aim to optimize/predict as much as possible what the user wants when jumping.

-It forgets paths (from paths.txt) that don't seem to exist anymore (including subpaths).
+It forgets paths (from paths.txt) that don't seem to exist anymore.

-It's possible to use multiple keywords to specify path hierarchy, "z code tetris" matches paths like `~/code/tetris`.
+It's possible to use multiple keywords to specify path hierarchy:

-If there are more than one suitable paths it will prompt the user to pick one.
+"z code tetris" matches paths like `~/code/tetris`.

+Using d + number at a prompt removes that path from the paths file.

+There's a `--paths` flag to print all paths.